arunraj6/git-advanced-commands/README.md

 ## Amend <span id="amend"></span>

-GIT `amend` commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code.
+git `amend` commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code.

     git commit —amend -m "updated message here"